tarwn/lessthandot-hugo/blogs/content/posts/2013-06-03-sharepoint-2013-bi-part-3.md

 [<img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part3/InstallOS_17.png?mtime=1369927221" alt="" width="291" height="329" />][16]

   6. Turn off Shutdown Event Tracker
-Unless you want to type a reason every time you restart the server, you’ll want to disable this.
+Unless you want to type a reason every time you restart the server, you'll want to disable this.
 This feature can be configured through the Group Policy editor.
 Go to Local Computer Policy > Computer Configuration > Administrative Templates > System.
 Double click _Disable Shutdown Event Tracker_ from the list and select the _Disable_ radio button.
 Click _OK_.

 <img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part3/InstallOS_18.png?mtime=1369927221" alt="" width="575" height="387" /></p>

 </a>

   * Install updates
 If you have plenty of time and patience, you can use Windows Update to get your Windows Server up to date.
-Make sure to disable Windows Update after you’re finished, because you don’t want your server rebooting in the middle of a demo.
+Make sure to disable Windows Update after you're finished, because you don't want your server rebooting in the middle of a demo.

 [<img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part3/InstallOS_19.png?mtime=1369927221" alt="" width="357" height="106" />][17]